New hydropower standard to lead the way for sustainable renewables

 The design of the Standard will be finalised in August ahead of its launch at the 2021 World 鶹Ƶ Congress.

-The virtual Congress takes place on 7–24 September and is , bringing together high-level stakeholders from around the world to shape the future of renewables working together.
+The virtual Congress takes place on 7–24 September and is free to attend, bringing together high-level stakeholders from around the world to shape the future of renewables working together.

 Upon its launch, the Standard will become the first certification scheme of its kind for a renewable energy source.